tokkonopapa/WordPress-IP-Geo-Block/post-geo-block/README.txt

 == Frequently Asked Questions ==

+= What is this plugin for? =

+It's for blocking spam comments.
+If you can not specify countries with white list or black list to protect your site against spam comments, you should choose other awesome plugins.

 = How can I check this plugin works? =

 Check `statistics` tab on this plugin's option page.

+= How can I test on the local site? =

+Well, most of all the IP Geolocation services return empty (with some status) if a local IP address (e.g. 127.0.0.0) is sent, but freegeoip.net returns `RD` for country code.
+So you can add `RD` into `White list` or `Black list` on the plugin settings page for test purpose.

+= Can I add an additional spam validation function into this plugin? =

+Yes, you can use `add_filter()` with filter hook `post-geo-block-validate` in somewhere (typically `functions.php`) as follows:

+    function your_validation( $commentdata ) {
+        // your validation code here
+        ...;

+        if ( ... /* if your validation fails */ ) {
+            // tell the plugin this comment should be blocked!!
+            $commentdata['post-geo-block']['result'] = 'blocked';
+        }

+        return $commentdata;
+    }
+    add_filter( 'post-geo-block-validate', 'your_validation' );

+Then you can find `ZZ` as a country code in the list of `Blocked by countries` on the `statistics` tab of this plugin's option page.

 == Screenshots ==